react-navigation/react-navigation.github.io/versioned_docs/version-8.x/from-expo-router.md

 #### React Navigation doesn't use native navigation primitives

-Official navigators in React Navigation such as [Native Stack](native-stack-navigator.md) and [Bottom Tabs](bottom-tab-navigator.md) use native primitives by default on Android and iOS, including platform styling such as [Liquid Glass on supported iOS versions](bottom-tab-navigator.md#native).
+Official navigators in React Navigation such as [Native Stack](native-stack-navigator.md) and [Bottom Tabs](bottom-tab-navigator.md) use native primitives by default on Android & iOS, including platform styling such as [Liquid Glass on supported iOS versions](bottom-tab-navigator.md#native).

 ## Mental model